-There are outdoorsy activities available all year round in Rovaniemi Region.
+There are outdoorsy activities available all year round in the Rovaniemi region.
 In the summertime, the rivers of Ounasjoki and Kemijoki are ideal for fishing and canoeing.
-During the wintertime, the thick layers of snow provide endless possibilities for activities with pure fun.
+During the wintertime, the thick layers of snow provide endless possibilities of activities with pure fun.

-Huskies thrive in cold weather, and they’ve been faithful companions of peoples living in Arctic areas for centuries.
+Huskies thrive in cold weather, and they’ve been a faithful companion to the Arctic peoples for centuries.
 Sledge rides pulled by a pack of running-hungry huskies are offered in various places around Rovaniemi.
 Hop on and dash through the vast forest lands; what a fun way to explore the surrounding nature.

 You can choose the distances from short 15-minute sprints to long overnight husky expeditions.
 Also, remember to check in beforehand as to whether the husky ride includes a husky musher, or whether you ought to mush yourself.

-Husky Park at the Arctic Circle is a convenient place for shorter rides or meeting the huskies.
+Arctic Circle Husky Park is a convenient place for shorter rides or meeting the huskies.